fstpackage/synthetic/README.md

-The `syntheticbenchmark` package provides tooling to greatly symplify benchmarking of serialization solutions such as `fst`, `arrow`, `feather` or `sqlite`.
+The `syntheticbenchmark` package provides tooling to greatly symplify benchmarking of serialization solutions such as `fst`, `arrow`, `feather`, `fread/fwrite` or `sqlite`.
 By using a standardized method of benchmarking, results become more reliable and more easy to compare.

 ## Features